sddevelopment-be/penguin-pragmatic-patterns/content/practices/safe_to_fail.md

 ---

-[^1]: This one is somewhat counter-intuitive, but it is a real thing.
-If you are trying to learn something, and there is an expert present, you
-(or your organization) will be tempted to ask them to pick up the work.
-Reliance on skilled individuals can be detrimental to your growth, as it results in you learning how to ask the expert for help, rather than refine your own skills.
+[^1]: This is somewhat counter-intuitive, but it is a real thing.
+If you are trying to learn something, and there is an expert present, you (or your organization) will be tempted to ask them to pick up the work.
+Reliance on skilled individuals can be detrimental to your growth, as it results in learning how to ask the expert for help, rather than refining your own skills.
 This is not a bad thing, but it is not what you set out to do.

+[^2]: From a business perspective, illustrating and capturing the results of your experimentation is what differentiates "experimentation" from " just messing around".